jondowson/pod/README.md

 **Note:**
 On a Mac this will install/refresh homebrew package manager and retrieve a number of packages.
 On all OS, it will add pod to the path, so pod can be run from any folder.
+It is neccessary to run this on the machine running pod (or any Mac in the cluster).

 6) Setup passwordless access to all servers (including local machine).
 `